KaAI-KMU/KaAI-DD/README.md

 ## Train/Evaluate ConvLSTM with Outside Videos

-We used [FlowNet 2.0](https://github.com/NVIDIA/flownet2-pytorch) to extract the optical flow of all outside images.
+We utilized [FlowNet 2.0](https://github.com/NVIDIA/flownet2-pytorch) to extract the optical flow of all outside images, which we then used in our ConvLSTM network.
 The optical flow images can also be found [here](https://bwstaff-my.sharepoint.com/:f:/g/personal/yao_rong_bwstaff_de/EpmuNb3eB7hPgv2DmeBrQ1ABqgQ6uInXudrpfQQyPgmJZA?e=RimExC).

-Our ConvLSTM network is adapted from this [repo](https://github.com/automan000/Convolutional_LSTM_PyTorch).
-We extend our gratitude to the creators of these projects.
+Our ConvLSTM network is adapted and extended from the work in this [repo](https://github.com/automan000/Convolutional_LSTM_PyTorch).
+We express our appreciation to the creators of these foundational projects.

 Before running the `run-ConvLSTM.sh` script, set the following paths: